Models for temporal clustering of extreme events with applications to mid-latitude winter cyclones: Conclusion

 \section{Conclusion}

-Extremes above a certain threshold often occur in temporal clusters, i.e., several extreme values occur in a short period of time, followed by a longer period of time without such extremes.
-The interexceedance times (IETs) are then poorly described by an exponential distribution derived by a Poisson process.
-There are several asymptotical modelling approaches to capture the deviation from exponential return times.
-One of them is the CPP which corresponds to a mixture distribution of the Dirac measure at zero and an exponential distribution (\cite{Ferro2003}).
-Another model is the FPP where the IETs are asymptotically Mittag-Leffler distributed (\cite{Hees2021}) with tails heavier than those of the exponential distribution.
+Extremes above a high threshold often occur in temporal clusters, i.e., several extreme values occur in a short period of time, followed by a longer period without such extremes.
+The inter-exceedance times (IETs) are then poorly described by an exponential distribution derived from a Poisson process.
+There are several asymptotical modelling approaches to capture deviation from exponential return times.
+One of them is the compound Poisson process (CPP) which corresponds to a mixture distribution of the Dirac measure at zero and an exponential distribution (\cite{Ferro2003}).
+Another model is the fractional Poisson process (FPP) where the IETs are asymptotically Mittag-Leffler distributed (\cite{Hees2021}) with tails heavier than those of the exponential distribution.
 In the present work we have combined these two approaches.
 Relaxing the conditions for the classical Poisson process results into both directions, we consider events that are stationary and separated by heavy-tailed waiting times.
-Asymptotically the IETs then follow a fractional compound Poisson process, which corresponds to a mixture distribution of the Dirac measure at zero and a Mittag-Leffler distribution.
-This model has three parameters, namely the tail parameter $\beta$, the extremal index $\theta$ and the scaling parameter $\sigma_u$.
+Asymptotically the IETs then follow a fractional compound Poisson process (FCPP), which corresponds to a mixture distribution of the Dirac measure at zero and a Mittag-Leffler distribution.
+This model has three parameters, namely the tail parameter $\beta$, the extremal index $\theta$ and the scaling parameter $\sigma_{p(u)}$.
 The CPP and the FPP correspond to the special cases $\beta = 1$ and $\theta = 1$, respectively.